You’ve never met. But, for someone who’s facing blood cancer, you might just be the most important person in the world.

 Before you register, please check that you are able to donate by looking at the list below.

-You won‘t be able to register if you have/ have had any of the following:
+You will NOT be able to register if you have any of the following conditions:

 If you have or have had in the past, a chronic or serious condition, or take any medication regularly, please discuss this with a member of the DKMS UK team for initial guidance by calling us on T:020 8747 5620